 Chief Engineer, Oregon Department of Fish & Wildlife

-IMT is now recruiting participants for demonstration projects being conducted in New York state (read one-page overview) and the Chicago area.
+IMT is now recruiting participants for demonstration projects being conducted in New York state (read one-page overview), the Chicago area, and other parts of the country.
 Beyond the benefits of healthier indoor environments and greatly reduced energy bills, the goal is to document that VHE HVAC is cost-effective in a wide range of commercial building types and climates.
 If we succeed, commercial real estate owners will have a tremendous new option as they look to recover from the effects of the pandemic and simultaneously reduce building-related carbon emissions.

 - It’s a smarter approach to energy use.